ios-mcn/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Installation Guide.md

 ![Netplan configuration](./images/install/fig7-netplan-image.PNG)

+where,
+- Replace _ens3_ with the system's network interface.
+- Under the interface section, set the addresses field to the system's IP address.
+- Specify the DNS IP under nameservers.addresses.
+- If no DNS is configured on the network, use 8.8.8.8 as the DNS IP.

-If any change on the configuration, execute the command
+If any change on the configuration, execute the command:
 ```
 sudo netplan apply
 ```